-As of December 31, 2002, \$6.2 million of parity bonds have been authorized for specific capital projects but have not been issued.
-In addition, \$28.4 million of parity bonds have been authorized for public school deficiency corrections capital projects but have not been issued, and \$14 million of parity bonds have been authorized but un-issued for sewer projects in the North and South Valley through FY 2010; of which, no more than \$2 million can be sold each fiscal year.
+As of December 31, 2003, \$1.85 million of parity bonds have been authorized for specific capital projects but have not been issued. \$12 million of parity bonds have been authorized but unissued for sewer projects in the North and South Valley through FY 2010; of which, no more than \$2 million can be sold each fiscal year.

-Outstanding and Additional Parity Supplemental Severance Tax Bonds shown in Table 7.
+Outstanding and Additional Parity Supplemental Severance Tax Bonds

-The principal amounts of Supplemental Severance Tax Bonds that are outstanding, as of December 31, 2002, are shown in Table 6.
+The principal amounts of Supplemental Severance Tax Bonds that are outstanding, as of December 31, 2003, are shown in Table 6.